 We want to give you time in the academic year for work shadowing.
-We would like everyone to organise and complete work shadowing Monday 14 July - Friday 18 July.
+We would like everyone to organise and complete work shadowing in the summer term of Year 12.
 We offer support within school to assist with this, however the onus is on the student.
 You can also organise work shadowing or volunteering at other times as long as it is outside lesson time.
 This might be during regular times of the week or during the school holidays.